Missouri State vs. Middle Tennessee odds, picks, predictions

 How to make Missouri State vs. Middle Tennessee picks

-SportsLine's model is going Under on the total.
-It also says one side of the spread hits in almost 60% of simulations.
+SportsLine's model is going Over on the total, projecting 51 combined points.
+It also says one side of the spread hits in 60% of simulations.
 You can only get the pick at SportsLine.